paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://alistapart.com/article/user-research-when-you-cant-talk-to-your-users/">User Research When You Can’t Talk to Your Users</a>

 ## Week 7
+### How to bridge the gap between the problem space and design space?
 **Leveraging Mental Models in Product Design (1 of 3 for Week 7)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://medium.com/swlh/leveraging-mental-models-in-ux-design-21ba8fbce22d">Leveraging Mental Models in Product Design/a>